 Forillon National Park also offers the option of hiking with a baby carrier.
 In the Penouille sector, you can cycle, walk on the boardwalk with a stroller or build a sandcastle with your child on the magnificent beach.
 Admission is free for children under 18.

 At the Percé UNESCO Global Geopark, the experiential pavilion offers the Desjardins Playroom where you and your child can explore the climbing nets and admire the starry ceiling.
 You can also hop on a shuttle bus that will take you the top of Mount Sainte-Anne where you can soak up the magnificent view from the suspended glass platform.
 Finally, you can hike the trails in the Magical Forest with a baby carrier.
 Admission to the Geopark is free for children under 6.

-In Chandler, Parc du Bourg de Pabos offers many attractions and activities, including the Nova Lumina and Ura multimedia trails, which will delight the whole family with their lights and colours.
-While Nova Lumina welcomes visitors in the evening only, the Ura trail is accessible day and night.
+In Chandler, Parc du Bourg de Pabos offers many activities.
+The Ura trail is accessible day and night.
 Since these forest trails are not completely accessible to strollers, it is best to bring a baby carrier.
-Admission to Parc du Bourg de Pabos, Nova Lumina and Ura is free for children under 6.
+Admission to Parc du Bourg de Pabos is free for children under 6.
 The site also offers a beach on the seafront, which is accessible free of charge, and a bike path.